 The Industrial Systems Technology curriculum is designed to prepare or upgrade individuals to service, maintain, repair, or install equipment for a wide range of industries.
-Instruction includes theory and skill training needed for inspecting, testing, troubleshooting, and diagnosing industrial equipment and physical facilities.
+Instruction includes theory and skill training needed for inspecting, testing, troubleshooting, and diagnosing industrial systems.

-Students will learn technical skills in blueprint reading, electricity, hydraulics/pneumatics, machining, welding, and various maintenance procedures.
-Practical application in these industrial systems will be emphasized and additional advanced course work may be offered.
+Students will learn multi-craft technical skills in print reading, mechanical systems maintenance, electricity, hydraulics/pneumatics, welding, machining or fabrication, and includes various diagnostic and repair procedures.
+Practical application in these industrial systems will be emphasized and additional advanced coursework may be offered.